Indexed Universal Life vs. Dividend-Paying Whole Life: Which Is Right for Your Client?

 In the world of financial services, few debates spark more passion than Indexed Universal Life (IUL) versus Dividend-Paying Whole Life.
 Some advisors argue IUL is too volatile.
 Others dismiss whole life as outdated.
 But the truth?
 Neither product is inherently better.
 Each has strengths, limitations, and ideal use cases.

-The right product is the one that aligns with your client’s unique goals, risk tolerance, and financial reality.
+After nearly two decades in this business, I can tell you with confidence: The right product is the one that aligns with your client’s unique goals, risk tolerance, and financial reality.

 Let’s cut through the industry noise and compare these two powerful tools head-to-head—so you can make confident, client-centered recommendations.